wwoods/seriousjs/README.md

 Changelog
 ---------

+* 2014-4-21 - Updated create-app template.
+Added test as a TODO.
+Updated version / npm registry with latest changes.
 * 2014-4-3 - Fixed list of lists parsing, async throwing, async catch blocks in a for loop, onAsyncUnhandledError, onAsyncSecondaryError